s-cassidy/microblog.nvim/README.md

 Once selected, the post will be opened in a new buffer ready for editing.

+### `get_post_from_url()` or `MicroBlogPostFromUrl`

+Opens prompt to input the url of a post.
+If given a valid url from your blog, it will open in a new buffer read for editing.

-### `push_post()` or `MicroBlogPushPost`
+### `publish()` or `MicroBlogPublish`

 This command is used to send your post back to the server and publish it on your blog.
-You will be asked to set some options such as a title (optional, naturally).
-Then you will be asked to set some categories for the post if they're enabled on your blog, again using `telescope`.
+You will be asked to set some options such as a title.
+Then a `telescope` picker will allow you to select some categories for your post.
 Use `<tab>` to toggle categories on and off, and then hit `<CR>` to confirm the selection.

-If you are editing an existing post you selected with `pick_post` or you have already successfully used `push_post` on this buffer, most of these options will have defaults already set, and the result will be to update the post.
+If you are editing an existing post or you have already successfully used `publish` on this buffer, most of these options will have defaults already set, and the result will be to update the post.
 Alternatively, if you are in a buffer that you haven't already posted before, the result will be a new post.

-You can also use `push_post` in visual mode and only selected lines of text will be posted.
+You can also use `publish` in visual mode to post only the selected lines of text.

 ### `quick_post()` or `MicroBlogQuickPost`